Leer en Español

 Recipe tips and variations

-• Yield: As written, the lasagna is made in a 9” by 13” baking dish, enough for 12 servings.
+• Yield: As written, this classic Lasagna recipe is made in a 9” by 13” baking dish, enough for 12 servings.

 • Storage: Store leftovers covered in the refrigerator for up to 4 days.